 What are your biggest challenges?

 Were you able to make coffee enemas work?
+Have advice or questions?
 Let us know!

 Fearless Parent - Contributor - Lea at Maverick KitchenLea is Head Chef of MavericKitchen, a tasty thinktank where she dishes up thought-provoking ideas about holistic health, positive parenting and slow food for fast families.
 She is a seasoned digital marketer and doting mother of the monolithic Judgey Bear, her darling deputy in smoking out sneaky toxins in the food we eat and products we use.
 She resides in the lush gardens of Central New Jersey where she feverishly hunts down elusive farmers markets and pastured egg purveyors.